vaniabeatriz/vaniabeatriz/README.md

 - 👯 I’m looking to collaborate on open source projects with social or/and environmental impact.
 - 🤔 I’m looking for help with Kubernetes and DevOps.
 Topics of great interest that I want to delve into.
 - 🫶🏼 Pronouns: She/Her
-- 💫 Fun fact: I'm very social and love organizing small parties for my friends and family.
-I like writing, reading, and I participate in a book club organised by friends.
+- 💫 Fun fact: I'm very social and love planning small parties for friends and family.
+I like writing, reading.
 I also love jigsaw puzzles and cinema,and I host a film club once every two months.